phpMv/ubiquity/docs/webtools/index.rst

 ******
 .. image:: /_static/images/webtools/headers/models.png

-Displays the metadatas of the models, allows to browse the instances of entities.
+Displays the metadatas of the models, allows to browse the entities.

 **Operations:**